nazzak/DataOpsDemo/README.md

 * Choice is yours, depending on your need you can use directly
   * Cloud Function for quick action (move a file, grab data from an API, link / transform information between Pub/Sub and other Google Cloud technologies)
   * Dataproc if you prefer to use Spark or already have a huge Hadoop legacy to migrate
   * Dataflow extraordinary distributed processing backend for Open Source [Apache Beam](https://cloud.google.com/dataflow/docs/concepts/beam-programming-model) with virtually limitless capacity
-  * BigQuery might be the easiest and chepest way to do ETL with SQL, you just need to load your data first
+  * BigQuery might be the easiest and cheapest way to do ETL / ELT with SQL, you just need to load your data first
 * If you would like to avoid coding, we have fantastic options for that [Cloud Data Fusion](https://cloud.google.com/data-fusion) and [Cloud Dataprep by Trifacta](https://cloud.google.com/dataprep)

-## Automatic CI / CD with Cloud Build and Stackdriver
+## Automatic CI / CD with Cloud Build and Operation

 ### Continuous integration
 [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) aims to improve quality by running tests.
 For this demo, I am using Cloud Build capabilities to trigger either Cloud Function or Cloud Composer Airflow Dag (only on the dev environment).